Hadokane/CI_PP2_HUG/README.md

 It was important to me that the font was readable on all screen sizes while also representing the fact that it would be mainly used as the onscreen "voice" of the "Computer-Player".

 As such, I stuck to [ROBOTO](https://fonts.google.com/specimen/Roboto) for the majority of the onscreen text.
+Roboto is a faimilar, dependable, well known font, used across the internet.
+This ensures readability throughout the game will be maintained.

 In order to make the players `username` stand out from the text, I made use of the [VT323](https://fonts.google.com/specimen/VT323?query=vt) font by Peter Hull, which serves to visually emulate the classic computer monitor fonts of days passed.
 Visually this seemed like a natural choice to reinforce the "Computer-Player's" personality and visually highlight whenever the `username` was used by the player, improving their overall unique experience and connection to the elements of the game.